 What a Mattress Pad Actually Does

 A mattress pad is the lighter, thinner option.
-It usually goes on more like a fitted sheet, adds a bit of plushness, and can give you modest protection from sweat, dirt, light spills, and everyday wear.
-Many pads are easier to remove and wash than toppers, which is a major reason people buy them.
+It usually fits more like a fitted sheet, adds a bit of plushness, and can give you modest help with sweat, dirt, light spills, and everyday wear.
+Many pads are easier to remove and wash than toppers, which is one of their biggest advantages.

 Best use cases

 A pad works well when your mattress already feels reasonably good and you just want a small comfort tweak.
-That is why pads are common in guest rooms, dorm beds, children’s rooms, and homes where regular washing matters.
-They can also work well for hot sleepers when the main goal is a washable, breathable layer rather than a major change in support.
+That is why pads are common in guest rooms, dorm beds, children's rooms, and homes where regular washing matters.
+They can also make sense for hot sleepers when the main goal is a washable, breathable layer rather than a major change in support.

 Its limits